Gearank – Music Gear Information for Live Performance or Studio

 • Rugged and reliable

-The RC-202 is a tabletop Boss looper meant for those who want to use their hands when triggering loops.
-It sports a colorful interface similar to the bigger RC-505, but more compact with enough controls for 2 simultaneous tracks.
+It sports a colorful interface similar to the bigger RC-505.
+It is more compact and has enough controls for 2 simultaneous tracks.

 Its colorful buttons and big knobs make it easily blend with other DJ decks and mixers - both in terms of looks and workflow.